The ten job search myths that are holding you back

-There are a lot of misconceptions about job searching that I hear repeated fairly often in my role here as the chief editor at Workopolis.
-Some of them used to be true and are now outdated, while some were just wrong to begin with.
+There are quite a few misconceptions about job searching that I hear repeated fairly often in my role here as the editor at Workopolis.
+Some of them used to be true and are now outdated, while others were simply wrong to begin with.
+Unfortunately believing in this myths keeps many people from connecting with the opportunities that they need.
 I’d like to take a closer look at the ten most commonly recited falsehoods about looking for a job.

 My resume should all fit on just one page